jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) a non-resident, and becomes a New Zealand resident who is not a transitional resident:
-    (iii) a transitional resident, and becomes a New Zealand resident who is not a transitional resident; and (b) holds an attributing interest in a FIF at the time; and (c) for the accounting period in which the change occurs, uses the accounting profits method or branch equivalent method to calculate FIF income or loss from the interest.
+    (iii) a transitional resident, and becomes a New Zealand resident who is not a transitional resident; and (b) holds an attributing interest in a FIF at the time; and (c) for the accounting period in which the change occurs, uses the attributable FIF income method to calculate FIF income or loss from the interest.
 Income interest rules
 (6) The income interest rule in section EX 16 is relevant to the calculation of the amount of FIF income or loss for the period.